Salim Kumar: Film career

-Before entering into Malayalam film industry, Salim Kumar was chosen as host for a comedy programme called Comicola broadcast on Asianet.
+Before entering the Malayalam film industry, Kumar was chosen as host for a comedy programme called Comicola broadcast on Asianet.
 He made his debut in Malayalam cinema with the 1997 family drama Ishtamanu Nooru Vattam, directed by Siddique Shameer.
 After doing some minor roles in numerous movies, Sibi Malayil offered Salim Kumar a role in his movie Nee Varuvolam.
 However he was sent back from the location by the production controller by saying that his acting was not right.
 He was later replaced by Indrans to do the role.
 He was later noted for his performance in the movie Satyameva Jayathe, which was released in 2000.
 After getting impressed with his performance in Satyameva Jayathe, director Rafi Meccartin offered Salim a role in his movie Thenkasipattanam, which was a major breakthrough in his film career.
-It was one of the highest grossing movie of 2000.
+It was one of the highest grossing movies of 2000.
 In the movie One Man Show, he played the memorable role of a patient escaped from mental hospital.
 Salim Kumar then found success while acting along with Dileep.
 In some movies, the duo is joined by Harishree Ashokan.
 In the 2001 slapstick comedy movie Ee Parakkum Thalika, he played the role of cook Koshi while in the 2002 cult comedy movie Meesa Madhavan, he did the role of Advocate Mukundan Unni.
 He is also remembered for his performances alongside Cochin Haneefa in Mazhathullikkilukkam and Kunjikkoonan.
-In the movie Kalyanaraman, Salim Kumar played the role of Pyaari, which is considered one of the finest comedy performance in his career.
+In the movie Kalyanaraman, Salim Kumar played the role of Pyaari, which is considered one of the finest comedy performances in his career.
 He played one of the lead roles in the 2002 slapstick comedy film Bamboo Boys alongside Kalabhavan Mani, Cochin Haneefa and Harishree Ashokan.

-Salim Kumar probably played some of the most memorable comedy roles in his career in 2003.
+Kumar probably played some of the most memorable comedy roles in his career in 2003.
 He played the character of a psychic mental patient in the classic cult movie C.I.D.
 Moosa.
-His role as Omanakkuttan in Thilakkam, Usman in Kilichundan Mampazham alongside Mohanlal and S.I.
-Gabbar Keshavan in Pattalam which starred Mammootty were memorable ones.
+His role as Omanakkuttan in Thilakkam, Usman in Kilichundan Mampazham alongside Mohanlal and S. I. Gabbar Keshavan in Pattalam which starred Mammootty were memorable ones.
 It was in the romantic-comedy movie Pulival Kalyanam that Salim Kumar played the most memorable character in his career.
-Most of the critics acclaims this character called Manavalan as the best comedy character played by Salim Kumar.
+Most of the critics acclaim this character called Manavalan as the best comedy character played by Salim Kumar.
 The many expressions of Manavalan, including his helpless face, his coy smile and act as a rich man smoking pipe later developed a cult following in Kerala troll community and are widely used in memes.